serramat/NodeTorrent/README.md

 - toggle language button (English/Italian)
 - button to set trasmission remote parameters
 - two button for changing the page

-I will not take any responsibility for an improper use of this application.
-I am not encouraging the circulation of copyright material.

 ## How to download torrent files ##